 • Sugar and carbohydrates correlate with the risk of prostate cancer.

-• Increased intake of food rich in choline such as beef and chicken liver, eggs and wheat germ increases risk of lethal prostate cancer.
+• Increased intake of food rich in choline such as beef and chicken liver, eggs and wheat germ increases the risk of lethal prostate cancer.

 Complications Of Prostate Cancer